 Here is a link to their menu.
 This pool is closer to the Polynesian Villas and tends to be a little lower key than the Lava Pool area.

 For those following a strict or plant-based diet, I have put together a list of all the different vegan items at Disney World that I’ve tried to date.
-It might help you located a few items to try on your next vacation!
+It might help you locate a few items to try on your next vacation!

 One last mention for dining at the Polynesian is Kona Island.
 Kona Island is located adjacent to Kona Cafe.
-They offer treats like the ones in the picture below along with coffee and sushi.
+They offer treats like the ones in the picture below, along with coffee and sushi.
 There is a sit-down sushi bar to the right of the dessert case.

 There is a long bar with bar stools set up along the window.
 The window faces out to the monorail platform.
 It’s a fun place to sit and enjoy the monorail coming and going from the Magic Kingdom.

 You might even notice this “hidden Mickey” set of nail heads.
-When the Polynesian was finished the builder’s added this little touch.
-The entire area has recently been revamped so I’m hoping this little detail remains.
+When the Polynesian was finished, the builders added this little touch.
+The entire area has recently been revamped, so I’m hoping this little detail remains.

 Polynesian Resort Restaurants Final Thoughts

 Whether it’s a rainy vacation day or you are tired of dealing with crowds, you’ll find a true, tropical dining oasis at the Poly.
-And after you finish dining at any of these fabulous restaurants, I recommend taking some time to tour the grounds, especially around the sunset hour.
+And after dining at any of these fabulous restaurants, I recommend taking some time to tour the grounds, especially around the sunset hour.
 Or you might enjoy hanging out in the lobby with that tropical umbrella drink.

-Planning a stay at Disney?
-Check out the full review with my thoughts on staying at the Polynesian Resort.
 If you are still unsure about which resort works best for you, you might enjoy browsing our entire list of Disney Hotel Reviews.

-And there are several resort dining guides available:
+Additionally, we have several resort dining guides available:

 - Disney’s Wilderness Lodge Restaurants and Dining